Berenddeperend/blog/src/projects/tetris.md

 All thoughout the project I shared my progress with my close friends Joost and Erik.

 - My friend Erik helped me with setting up my Raspberry Pi to use as a server and highscore-database.
 This included DNS settings, port-forwarding and getting a LetsEncrypt certificate.
 You've been a great help, thank you!
-- My old colleague Daniël wrote the [lib](https://virtual-clock.js.org/) I used for the game clock.
+- My ex-colleague Daniël wrote the [lib](https://virtual-clock.js.org/) I used for the game clock.
 - My colleague Erik helped me to think out a strategy for validating the scores on the back-end